Directed by Stanley Donen

 This exhausts the okay-to-good complement of the film's numbers, and what we have remaining is exclusively all-time great.
 The people most responsible for that, obviously, are the Champions; Give a Girl a Break was one of just two movies they headlined for MGM, rather than being shuffled off into their specialty corner, and its commercial failure dashed the studio's hopes that they could turn them into box office draws.
 That's a shame: to the extent Give a Girl a Break manages to transcend the sharp limitations of its manufacture as a bauble is entirely down to them.
 Donen deserves credit for much of the film's joyous experimentalism, but it's the Champions who inject real feeling into it.
 Some of this is, in fact, even regular old screen acting; Ted and Madelyn have actual dramatic emotions, not just cartoonish simulations, and I'd daresay that the Champions are quite up to the task of playing what amounts to counterfactual lovelorn versions of themselves (particularly Marge, who laces a brittle vulnerability into her performance that's genuinely compelling).
 But, naturally, it's their two dances together that make the film.

-Their first—a wordless number, unassumingly titled the "Challenge Dance"—brings Ted to Madelyn's apartment.
+Their first—unassumingly titled the "Challenge Dance"—brings Ted to Madelyn's apartment.
 He's had a chance to ponder his old flame coming back into his life; she's had a chance to develop second thoughts and wonder if her talent's grown stale in her years away.
 Confronting her with her own insecurities, Ted flings Madelyn across her balcony in a twirl, needling and attacking her until she responds with an anger of her own, first matching him step for step, and finally leading a reckless dance from rooftop to rooftop while Donen's whirling camera barely keeps up.
 The shock of Gower's forcefulness with his wife, the symbolic violence of the characters' relationship, and Marge's resurgence in the face of it, not to mention the gorgeousness and sexual charge of the Champions together, is the kind of dancing that can give you actual chills.
 It does the character work so the screenplay doesn't have to.

 The film's centerpiece triptych arrives as the three men fantasize about their preferred star, one after the other, and this is Donen's laboratory.
 Bobby's the first to drift off, into a bizarre and juvenile daydream revolving around Fosse and Reynolds ascending a very large and very nondescript stage that climbs into the rafters, while Bobby imagines offering fame to the woman he loves, as patterned on, I guess, a cross between a tickertape parade and child's birthday party.
 Donen gets nuts: manipulating time and running the camera backwards (while Reynolds and Fosse dance backwards) and party balloons appear out of thin air, it's just too wild for words, all of it very primitive artifice and not exactly hiding it, but sitting in an uncanny valley of in-camera unreality that's positively thrilling to behold.
 The middle part, then, involves Leo and Joanna (the closest Give a Girl a Break gets to any kind of feminism, I suppose, is when Leo confirms that he still thinks his muse is the best, even when it becomes clear he can't sleep with her), and this is still pretty excellent: Kasznar presumes to control Wood with a conductor's baton that acts more like a magic wand, until she gets ahold of it and turns the tables; their section is perhaps the most varied, ranging from starchy ballet to a jazzy routine made extraordinary by the strongest of Helen Rose's costume designs, an outfit fringed with dozens of little wings on the arms and legs so that when Wood twirls, it makes her body look like a black tornado.